 There is also the Screaming Woods, where the blood-curdling cries of those who have met their end after becoming lost in the woods can be heard.
 The apparition of a dying highwayman has also been reported in what is now known as Fright Corner.

 People have also reported spirits (and not just those in the optics) in the Black Horse.
 Visitors have claimed an invisible phantom moves glasses on the bar and purses and items of clothing have gone missing.

 Where to stay

-New Beach Holiday Park is a 34 minute drive from Pluckley and is near the town of Dymchurch.
-It has a fantastic indoor heated pool; Loopy Club and adventure play area and is in a perfect location to explore the rest of Kent.
+New Beach Holiday Park is a 34-minute drive from Pluckley and is near the town of Dymchurch.
+It has a fantastic indoor heated pool; Loopy Club and adventure play area and are in a perfect location to explore the rest of Kent.

 This is because Cannock Chase is home to a variety of ghosts and ghouls including the famous black-eyed girl.
 Who is described as being short with dark black coal pits for eyes and her head tilted at an unnatural angle.

 The Chase is also said to play host to werewolves, with numerous sightings and stories of missing pets, especially around the German War cemetery area.

 UFO sightings are also common around the Cannock Chase area.
 In 1964 where it is reported that part of the wreckage of a UFO landed in Penkridge and eyewitness claim seeing a mysterious craft being loaded onto an aircraft transporter.